vmware/terraform-provider-nsxt/website/docs/d/policy_group.html.markdown

 * `display_name` - (Optional) The Display Name prefix of the Group to retrieve.

+* `domain` - (Optional) The domain this Group belongs to.
+For VMware Cloud on AWS use `cgw`.
+For Global Manager, please use site id for this field.
+If not specified, this field is default to `default`.

 ## Attributes Reference

 In addition to arguments listed above, the following attributes are exported: